There are many teaching and tutoring jobs available online.

 This is a platform that gives you several different ways to make money.
 You can monetize webinars, sell training videos or live video classes.
 Yondo integrates with Stripe or PayPal to process payments.
 Possible to integrate your Yondo store into your website.
 Prices start at $27 per month, paid annually with a free trial.

 Start Your Own Online Tutoring Business

 Using the platforms mentioned above isn’t the only way to teach or tutor online.
-You can set up your own business and if you go down this route you will be responsible for everything – marketing, accepting payments, having software to communicate with your students, online whiteboards…
+You can set up your own business.
+If you go down this route, you will be responsible for everything – marketing, accepting payments, having software to communicate with your students, online whiteboards…

-You can either start using free tools, this article has some good information about the different solutions or if you’re ready to pay a monthly fee there are many platforms that offer virtual classroom software.
+You can either start using free tools; this article has some good information about the different solutions.
+If you’re ready to pay a monthly fee, many platforms offer virtual classroom software.

 Online tutors working for themselves charge between $30- $80 depending on qualifications and experience.
 Be prepared to start at the lower end of the range.

-Before starting you need to be clear about what you are going to teach, to what age groups and how many hours you are going to work and when.
+Before starting, you need to be clear about what you will teach, what age groups and how many hours you are going to work, and when.
 A contract will also be necessary to protect you and your students.
 Then you will need to produce your courses, always keep in mind the goals and expectations of the student.

 Start a Blog